New Paragraph

 July 5, 2023

-UPS ships approximately 24 million packages daily and handles around one-fourth of all parcel volume in the United States; that's roughly six percent of America's GDP.
-So, when Teamsters, the union representing UPS workers, expresses concern about worker safety and compensation, there's a lot on the line.
-A few of Teamsters' current demands are higher part-time pay, more full-time positions, video cameras, harassment protection, cooling measures in the vehicle fleets, and no more two-tier wage system, to name a few.
+A few of Teamsters' current demands are higher part-time pay, more full-time positions, video cameras, harassment protection, cooling measures in the vehicle fleets, and no more two-tier wage system (to name a few).
 With the current contract at UPS expiring on August 1st and the workers recently voting to strike should a new deal not be made, the possibility of a strike is growing daily.

-The recent talks of this potential UPS standstill in August have raised concerns among small business owners who rely heavily on their shipping services.
+Recent discussions of this potential UPS standstill in August have raised concerns among small business owners who rely heavily on their shipping services.
 We are coaching our clients to take proactive measures to mitigate the impact on their business operations and maintain a smooth customer experience.

 Diversify Your Shipping Options